MatsuuraKentaro/RLescalation/README.md

 ```

 If the returned action is `MTD_1`, …, `MTD_J`, or `no_MTD` (stop the
-trial ), it means the end of the trial.
+trial because of toxicity), it means the end of the trial.

 ## How to evaluate the escalation rule